Mich. community pool increases IAQ, energy efficiency with retrofit

 Once the retrofit’s energy savings pays back the dehumidifier’s cost in 2.5 years, the facility is expected to save hundreds of thousands of dollars over the next 20 years in combined maintenance costs and energy savings.

-Topics: Automation and Controls, Building Owners and Managers, Construction Firms, Energy Saving Products, Great Commercial Buildings, Healthy & Comfortable Buildings, HVAC - Heating & Cooling & Ventilation, Indoor Air Quality (IAQ), Interiors, Renovation / Restoration / Remodeling, Sports and Recreation, Sustainable Communities, Technology, Urban Planning and Design, Ventilation
+Topics: Automation and Controls, Building Owners and Managers, Construction Firms, Energy Saving Products, Great Commercial Buildings, Healthy & Comfortable Buildings, HVAC - Heating, Cooling, and Ventilation, Indoor Air Quality (IAQ), Interiors, Renovation / Restoration / Remodeling, Sports and Recreation, Sustainable Communities, Technology, Urban Planning and Design, Ventilation